Should you have a complaint that you wish to raise, we wish to know about it. You can find our Client Complaint Procedure below.

 Complaints to the Legal Services Ombudsman

-(ii) one year from the date when the complainant should have realised that there was cause for complaint.
+no later than one year from the date when you should reasonably have known that there was cause for complaint.

 Legal Ombudsman Contact Details